skellat/skellat.github.io/_posts/2023-04-22-battleship-potemkin.markdown

 ---
 layout: post
 title: "Bronenosets Potyomkin (Battleship Potemkin)"
-date: 2023-03-17 00:01:03 -0400
+date: 2023-04-22 00:00:01 -0400
 file: https://archive.org/download/BattleshipPotemkin/Battleship_Potemkin_512kb.mp4
-summary: "A film masterpiece from 1925 that came out of Russia."
+summary: "A silent film masterpiece from 1925 Russia.
+This rendering includes a musical score aligned with the film footage."
-description: "A film masterpiece from 1925 that came out of Russia."
+description: "A silent film masterpiece from 1925 Russia.
+This rendering includes a musical score aligned with the film footage."
 duration: "73:01"
 length: "4381"
 explicit: "no"